Get a quote

 Clauses

 ISO 13485:2016 consists of eight core clauses, distinct from the Annex SL structure used by many other ISO standards.
 This focus on regulatory requirements ensures that medical devices on the market are safe and effective.
-The clauses include:

-1. Scope: Defines the boundaries of the standard and its application.
+1. Scope: defines the boundaries of the standard and its application.

-2. Normative references: Lists essential documents for consistent application and regulatory alignment.
+2. Normative references: lists essential documents for consistent application and regulatory alignment.

-3. Terms and definitions: Provides key terms to ensure clear interpretation.
+3. Terms and definitions: provides key terms to ensure clear interpretation.

-4. Quality management system: Outlines requirements for establishing and maintaining a robust QMS.
+4. Quality management system: outlines requirements for establishing and maintaining a robust QMS.

-5. Management responsibility: Highlights top management role in commitment and oversight.
+5. Management responsibility: highlights top management role in commitment and oversight.

-6. Resource management: Covers resource allocation, training, and work environment standards.
+6. Resource management: covers resource allocation, training, and work environment standards.

-7. Product realisation: Details planning, design, supplier management, and production control.
+7. Product realisation: details planning, design, supplier management, and production control.

-8. Measurement, analysis, and improvement: Describes monitoring, audits, and corrective actions for continuous improvement.
+8. Measurement, analysis, and improvement: describes monitoring, audits, and corrective actions for continuous improvement.

 These clauses cover all aspects of a quality management system, from defining the scope and terms to ensuring ongoing improvement, thus providing a comprehensive framework for compliance and quality assurance in the medical device industry.